jennybeaudin/step-up-it/projects.md

 different versions of each image (thumbnail and full size - the same image cannot be used as both the thumbnail and full size image).

-### Design

-Students will design their resume using Illustrator or Photoshop and submit the final design in PDF format.
-The design will demonstrate how thumbnails will be displayed as well as how the full size image is displayed.
-This can be submitted as a 2-page PDF or 2 separate PDFs.
-The display of the full size images must be customized and cannot be the default styles supplied by jQuery plugin.

 ### Production

-Students will build an HTML and CSS version of the Photo Gallery they have designed.
+Students will build an HTML and CSS version of the Photo Gallery.
 The HTML and CSS should demonstrate the following
 techniques:

 #### HTML